nakulsingh1410/GalleryDemo/Readme.md

 ## Installation
-+Download the source code from https://github.com/nakulsingh1410/GalleryDemo.git.
++ Download the source code from https://github.com/nakulsingh1410/GalleryDemo.git.

 ## Open the project in Xcode.